-By this day of sailing in Croatia, I could confidently say that I’ve earned my ‘sea legs’ (the ability to keep my balance and not feel seasick) — though the lingering ‘moving sensation’ once I was on land was a different matter of its own, but it wasn’t that bad.
-It just happens when you start living in a boat and you simply will just get used to it.
-(Rest assured, the waters here were pretty calm so no worries there!)
+By this day of our Croatia sailing itinerary, I could confidently say that I’ve earned my ‘sea legs’ (the ability to keep my balance and not feel seasick) — though the lingering ‘moving sensation’, once I was on land, was a different matter of its own.
+But it wasn’t that bad!

-Come night time, it was one of our more calmer nights and we all decided to just chill in our yacht — eating, drinking, and playing card games like UNO!
+Come night time, it was one of our calmer nights and we all decided to just chill on our yacht — eating, drinking, and playing card games like UNO!

 We landed on KORCULA Old Town on Korcula Island, a medieval city that has a succession of narrow streets that branch off from the spine of the main street like a fish bone — you bet that I had so much fun ‘getting lost’ in those streets!